FuelsEurope

 7 Aug 2025

-Their ask — FuelsEurope urges the EU to address fundamental flaws in the current CBAM design before extending it to refinery products.
+Message — FuelsEurope urges the EU to address fundamental flaws in the current CBAM design before extending it to refinery products.
 They want CBAM to coexist with current carbon leakage protections, which should not be reduced until CBAM effectiveness is demonstrated.
 An export solution must be included to prevent carbon leakage in international markets.123

-How it helps them — This would protect their free emissions allowances and enable them to compete in export markets.45
+Why — This would protect their free emissions allowances and enable them to compete in export markets.45

-Who loses — Climate advocates lose stronger carbon pricing as refineries maintain exemptions and export advantages.6
+Impact — Climate advocates lose stronger carbon pricing as refineries maintain exemptions and export advantages.6

 Fuel industry calls for hydrogen grid strategy in EU package